BindBC/bindbc-sfml/README.md

 | SFML 2.4.0         | SFML_240         |
 | SFML 2.5.0         | SFML_250         |

+> [!NOTE]\
-__NOTE__: Note that, unlike the main SFML libraries, CSFML does not tend to have patch releases.
+> Unlike the main SFML libraries, CSFML does not tend to have patch releases.
 This means, for example, that CSFML 2.5.0 is compatible with SFML 2.5.0, SFML 2.5.1, and any future SFML 2.5.x releases.
 As a result, the `CSFML_VERSION_PATCH` constant is always `0`.

+> [!NOTE]\
-__NOTE__: There is no difference in the public API between CSFML 2.0 and CSFML 2.1.
+> There is no difference in the public API between CSFML 2.0 and CSFML 2.1.

 ### Version mismatch
 Many C libraries have versioning schemes such that minor version releases, e.g. 2.0 vs 2.1, are still compatible.
 In that case, a dynamic binding can load e.g. a 2.0 library with a 2.1 binding and, as long as no 2.1 functions are called, run as normal.
 With SFML, this is actually only true with versions 2.0 and 2.1.